 Aeolus flies in a rather low Sun-synchronous orbit at about 320 km altitude in a dusk-dawn orbit.
 Winds are measured orthogonal to the flight direction at an angle of 35 degrees off-nadir on the night side of the Earth.
-An important factor in the satellite design is the need to minimise drag at the altitude chosen in order to minimise fuel consumption for orbit maintenance.

 The concept for control of the Aeolus mission is based on the use of a single ground control centre in conjunction with ESA's ESTRACK ground station in Kiruna.
 The Launch and Early Orbit Phase (LEOP), as well as the Commissioning Phase, was supported for tracking, telemetry and telecommand by additional ESTRACK ground stations as well as Svalbard and Troll.

 All routine payload operations are preplanned and executed according to the Flight Operations Plan (FOP).
 Payload operations as well as science data downlink activities are scheduled for autonomous execution on board based on the spacecraft position along the orbit.
 There are no real-time platform operations other than near real-time interactive activities at the time of commissioning (initial equipment turn-on, calibration), when uploading regular orbit maintenance manoeuvres or during contingency situations.

 The ground stations - Kiruna, Svalbard